chusan17/yold-system/README.md

 ```
 Issued Token should be described in `ACCESS_TOKEN`.
 <br>
-If You want to know how to issue Token, please refer to [this article](https://qiita.com/iitenkida7/items/576a8226ba6584864d95).
+If You want to know how to issue token, please refer to [this article](https://qiita.com/iitenkida7/items/576a8226ba6584864d95).
 <br>

-Run swatchdog during Real-Time Drone detection,
+Run swatchdog during Real-Time Drone Detection,
 ```
 $ swatchdog --config-file=/swatch.conf --tail-file=/darknet.log
 ```